SuperCollider CLASSES

 path

-a String representing the path and name of the output file.
+a String the number of output channels to record.

 Discussion: